sls1005/TextFileVisualizer/README.md

 ### What this app can do

-* Show some of the control characters and delete or replace them (e.g., replace a tab with spaces)
+* Show some of the control characters and delete or replace them (e.g., replace tabs with spaces)

 * Add or remove any number of spaces to or from the start of each selected line.